xctf-io/chalgen/docs/README.md

 ## Run a competition on an AWS Lab

- - Start by running the competitiongen command, as shown [above](README.md#build-a-competition-for-kubernetes)
+ - Start by running the competitiongen command, as shown [above](README.md#build-a-competition-for-kubernetes) (for Kubernetes)
     - Choose `docker.io/<your username>/` for a free, public registry
  - Paste `curl https://gist.githubusercontent.com/just-luk/d5e2dbf530d2d162e853d356cfe0a792/raw/run.sh | bash` into the Lab terminal
  - Wait for your instances to start